The Science Behind CBD: What is CBD and How Does it Work?

 – Dr. David B. Allen

 CBD works both within and beyond the endocannabinoid system to increase your health.
 CBD functions as a neurotransmitter within your endocannabinoid system assisting in sending signals to body systems that are over or under performing.
-For example, CBD can assist in sending the message to reduce inflammation in your gut or ease pain in a twisted ankle.
+For example, CBD can assist in sending the message to reduce inflammation in your gut or ease discomfort in a twisted ankle.
 CBD can stimulate CB1 receptors in your brain resulting in mood stabilization and feelings of well-being.
-CBD can also bond to CB2 receptors throughout your body making anandamide, your body’s natural pain-killer, more available by preventing it from being reabsorbed.
+CBD can also bond to CB2 receptors throughout your body making anandamide, your body’s natural discomfort-killer, more available by preventing it from being reabsorbed.
 Since the cannabinoid receptors in your endocannabinoid system are the most plentiful receptors in your whole body, CBD is a helpful tool for communicating and meeting the needs of your various body systems.

 CBD also connects with receptors beyond your endocannabinoid system.
-For example, it directly stimulates the serotonin receptors in the brain that impact anxiety, mood, pain, and sleep.
+For example, it directly stimulates the serotonin receptors in the brain that impact stress, mood, discomfort, and sleep.
 CBD also interacts directly with receptors in your body that mediate inflammation and body temperature.
 Its functions go beyond these, including anti-oxidant and neuroprotective properties.
 It is a long list of capabilities.
 But in general, your body uses CBD to get corrective messages through when a body system is out of line.

 CBD can positively affect:

-- Vanilloid Receptors, which modulate pain levels
+- Vanilloid Receptors, which modulate discomfort levels

 - Adenosine Receptors, which regulate the quality and depth of sleep